mkouhei/swiftsc/docs/README.rst

 ===================================================

 This tool is simple client library of OpenStack Swift.
+This tool is intended to be used in the module and Python script other.
-I developped this tool as core module for backup tool.
+The main purpose of this tool is used as a core module for backup tool.

 Requirements